rOpenHealth/rpcdsearch/README.md

 Identifies relevant clinical codes and automates the construction of clinical code lists

-David A. Springate, Evangelos Kontopantelis
+David A. Springate, Evangelos Kontopantelis, Ivan Olier.

+Development of this package has been frozen.
 This package has been merged with the [rEHR](https://github.com/rOpenHealth/rEHR/blob/master/vignettes/introduction-to-rehr.pdf) package.
 See the [rEHR codelists vignette](https://github.com/rOpenHealth/rEHR/blob/master/vignettes/codelists.pdf) for details and see the [Introduction to rEHR vignette](https://github.com/rOpenHealth/rEHR/blob/master/vignettes/introduction-to-rehr.pdf) for more details on this package.
-Further updates will be made there and this repository will no longer be updated.
+Further updates will be made there.

 Clinical code search and build methodology will be published in a forthcoming paper.